imagewize/banner-container/README.md

 **Theme compatibility**: This change should work with any theme that properly implements WordPress sidebars using `dynamic_sidebar()`.
 Most modern themes support this.

-### What is the Content Wrap banner location and when should I use it?
+### What are the Blabber theme exclusive banner locations and when should I use them?

-The Content Wrap banner location is a specialized banner placement designed exclusively for the **Blabber theme**.
+The Banner Container Plugin includes two specialized banner placements designed exclusively for the **Blabber theme**:

+#### Content Wrap Banner Location
 This feature targets elements with the `content_wrapper` CSS class that is specific to the Blabber theme structure.

-**Important Notes:**
-- **Blabber theme only**: This feature only works with the Blabber theme as it specifically targets the `content_wrapper` class
-- Uses JavaScript-based insertion with DOM-ready event handling for proper placement
-- Includes specialized CSS styling with iframe constraints (100px height, 640px width)
-- Responsive design with max-width 100% for mobile compatibility
-- High-specificity CSS rules to override Blabber theme's iframe styling (`blabber_resize`, `trx_addons_resize` classes)

 **When to use:**
 - You are using the Blabber theme
 - You want banners to appear inside the main content wrapper area
 - You need precise control over banner sizing within the Blabber theme's content structure

+#### Blabber Footer Start Banner Location
+This feature targets the footer element with class `footer_wrap` and displays banners just above the footer element.

+**When to use:**
+- You are using the Blabber theme
+- You want banners to appear just above the footer section
+- You need banner placement specifically positioned before the Blabber theme's footer structure

+**Important Notes for both locations:**
+- **Blabber theme only**: These features only work with the Blabber theme as they specifically target Blabber theme CSS classes
+- Use JavaScript-based insertion with DOM-ready event handling for proper placement
+- Include specialized CSS styling with iframe constraints (100px height, 640px width)
+- Responsive design with max-width 100% for mobile compatibility
+- High-specificity CSS rules to override Blabber theme's iframe styling (`blabber_resize`, `trx_addons_resize` classes)

 **When NOT to use:**
 - You are using any theme other than Blabber
-- Your theme doesn't have elements with the `content_wrapper` class
+- Your theme doesn't have elements with the required CSS classes (`content_wrapper` or `footer_wrap`)
 - In these cases, use other banner locations like Header, Footer, or Content instead

 ### Can I add banners to custom locations?